Functional Gastrointestinal Relief Possible

 For more information on treating dyspepsia and IBS with dietary and lifestyle modifications and/or medications, please contact the CSIR office.
 This article is focusing on a phytopharmaceutical (plant medicine) consisting of plant extracts used to treat both the upper and lower GI conditions of functional dyspepsia and IBS, called Iberogast® (STW 5).

-Made in Germany and used throughout Europe and other parts of the world for more than forty years, Iberogast came to Canada last year.
+Made in Germany and used throughout Europe and other parts of the world for more than forty years, Iberogast came to Canada in 2006.
 Of the estimated 20,000,000 patients using Iberogast, only 18 reported adverse events over the years.

 Dyspepsia and IBS often have multiple underlying functional causes and this product, containing nine active ingredients, affects various functional mechanisms to alleviate several underlying factors in a complimentary, synergistic way.6,7 It contains no sugar, salt, yeast, wheat, gluten, corn, soy, dairy products, artificial colouring, artificial flavouring, or preservatives.
 It contains a small amount of alcohol.
 The components in this product, shown across the bottom of these pages, work together facilitating a number of digestive improvements such as: